microtrain/bootcamp/13-Express/06-AuthApp.md

 ## Implement a GUI for User Registration

-In the last lesson we created a user by making a curl request to an API.
-The login for we just created allows us to login with that user.
+In the last lesson, we created a user by making a curl request to an API.
+The login form we just created allows us to log in with that user.
 Now we will build a form to allow for user registration using our app.
-Start by removing the call to ```loginForm()``` at the end of the file and replace it with the a new method called ```registrationForm()```.
+Start by removing the call to ```loginForm()``` at the end of the file and replace it with a new method called ```registrationForm()```.
 We will then call the ```registrationForm()``` method.

 ### Create the Registration Form
 [</> code](https://github.com/microtrain/mean.example.com/commit/c9ce0a1d30091ccf04ed4f5f25c7b0a6e8aa3856) We will create this the same way we created the login form.
 The main difference will be the field names and the addition of [HTML5 validation](https://developer.mozilla.org/en-US/docs/Learn/HTML/Forms/Form_validation).